 Each Account is charged an Annual Account Maintenance Fee of \$56.00, which is assessed and withdrawn from the Account in the amount of \$14.00 quarterly.
 If Electronic Delivery is established, the Annual Account Maintenance Fee charged to the Account will be reduced to \$31.00 and assessed and withdrawn from the Account in the amount of \$7.75 quarterly.
 You may elect to receive paper copies of tax forms and year-end statements and the Account will still receive the Electronic Delivery fee reduction if the Account is registered for Electronic Delivery.
 Out of the Annual Account Maintenance Fee withdrawn, the State Administrator receives \$5.00 annually (\$1.25 quarterly) for ongoing administration and oversight of the Plan and the Program Manager receives the remainder for ongoing Account maintenance and administration.
-In addition, if the Account Owner or Authorized Individual is a resident of Arkansas, the Account is eligible for an additional quarterly discount of \$1.25.
-Electronic Delivery can be established during the online enrollment process or after the Account is opened by visiting the Plan website at ar.savewithable.com and logging into the Account.
-In the event the Account balance in a given quarter is less than the quarterly amount assessed of the Annual Account Maintenance Fee, the available balance of the Account will be reduced to zero.
-The Annual Account Maintenance Fee will be charged after an Account has been opened for at least 90 days.
+Electronic Delivery can be established during the online enrollment process or after the Account is opened by visiting the Plan website at mt.savewithable.com and logging into the Account.
+In the event the Account balance in a given quarter is less than the quarterly amount assessed of the Annual Account Maintenance Fee will be charged after an Account has been opened for at least 90 days.